VTT Chapter Markers Guide for Developers

 }, 200);

-1. Server MIME Type: Ensure your web server is properly configured to serve .vtt files with the MIME type text/vtt.
-Otherwise, browsers may not parse the file correctly.
-In Nginx, you can add this to the mime.types configuration: text/vtt vtt;.
+1. Server MIME Type: Ensure your web server correctly configures the MIME type for .vtt files as text/vtt.
+Otherwise, browsers may fail to parse the file correctly.
+In Nginx, you can add the mime.types configuration: text/vtt vtt;.
 In Apache, you can add to the .htaccess file: AddType text/vtt .vtt.

-2. File Encoding: Save .vtt files using UTF-8 encoding to ensure non-English characters (such as Chinese) display correctly.
+2. File Encoding: Save .vtt files using UTF-8 encoding to ensure non-English characters (like Chinese) display correctly.

-3. Time Continuity: Ensure there are no large gaps or overlaps between chapters, which would degrade user experience.
-Seamless衔接 (connection) is best practice.
+3. Time Continuity: Ensure there are no large gaps or overlaps between chapters, as this ruins the user experience.
+Seamless connection is best practice.

 7. Advanced Feature Extensions